-To document the BHC policy regarding whistleblowers and crime victims and the prohibition of retaliatory acts against them.
+To document the UEC policy regarding whistleblowers and crime victims and the prohibition of retaliatory acts against them.

-The BHC is committed to protecting the rights of members of the workforce who disclose protected health information as victims of a crime or who disclose PHI while acting as whistleblowers.
-Additionally, the BHC prohibits intimidating or retaliating against whistleblowers.
+The UEC is committed to protecting the rights of members of the workforce who disclose protected health information as victims of a crime or who disclose PHI while acting as whistleblowers.
+Additionally, the UEC prohibits intimidating or retaliating against whistleblowers.

-- 1. Disclosures by Whistleblowers - A. A member of the BHC workforce or a business associate may disclose PHI, as minimally necessary, to the Privacy officer or other oversight entity, if he/she believes in good faith that BHC, a member of its workforce or a business associate has:

-i. engaged in conduct that is unlawful or otherwise violates professional or clinical standards: or, ii. that the care, services, or conditions provided by BHC, a member of its workforce, or a business associate potentially endanger one or more patients, workers, or the public i.
-A health oversight agency or public health authority authorized by law to investigate or otherwise oversee the relevant conduct or conditions of BHC ii.
-An attorney retained by or on behalf of the workforce member or business associate for the purpose of determining their legal options with regard to the conduct that has resulted in the allegation made by the workforce member or business associate.

-B. A member of the BHC workforce or a business associate may disclose protected health information under these circumstances to:
+- 1. Disclosures by Whistleblowers - A. A member of the UEC workforce or a business associate may disclose PHI, as minimally necessary, to the Privacy officer or other oversight entity, if he/she believes in good faith that UEC, a member of its workforce or a business associate has: - i. engaged in conduct that is unlawful or otherwise violates professional or clinical standards: or. - ii. that the care, services, or conditions provided by UEC, a member of its workforce, or a business associate potentially endanger one or more patients, workers, or the public - B. A member of the UEC workforce or a business associate may disclose protected health information under these circumstances to: - i.
+A health oversight agency or public health authority authorized by law to investigate or otherwise oversee the relevant conduct or conditions of UEC - ii.
+An attorney retained by or on behalf of the workforce member or business associate for the purpose of determining their legal options with regard to the conduct that has resulted in the allegation made by the workforce member or business associate. - 2.
+Disclosures by Members of the UEC Workforce Who are Victims of a Crime - A. A member of the UEC workforce who is the victim of a criminal act, may disclose PHI to a law enforcement official, when necessary, regarding the suspected perpetrator of the criminal act. - B. Disclosing PHI under these circumstances does not violate UEC's HIPAA privacy policies regarding the proper use and disclosure of protected health information. - C. A member of the UEC workforce disclosing PHI under these circumstances may disclose the following types of information regarding the suspected perpetrator of the criminal act: - 1.
+Name and address: - 2.
+Date and place of birth; - 3.
+Social security number; - 4.
+ABO blood type and rh factor; - 5.
+Type of injury; - 6.
+Date and time of treatment: - 7.
+Date and time of death, if applicable; - 8.
+Description of distinguishing physical characteristics, including height, weight, gender, race, hair and eye color, presence or absence of facial hair (beard or moustache), scars, and tattoos. - 3.
+Refraining from Intimidating or Retaliatory Acts.
+The UEC may not intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual:

-- 2. Disclosures by Members of the BHC Workforce Who are Victims of a Crime

-- A. A member of the BHC workforce who is the victim of a criminal act, may disclose PHI to a law enforcement official, when necessary, regarding the suspected perpetrator of the criminal act.

-- B. Disclosing PHI under these circumstances does not violate BHC's HIPAA privacy policies regarding the proper use and disclosure of protected health information.

-- C. A member of the BHC workforce disclosing PHI under these circumstances may disclose the following types of information regarding the suspected perpetrator of the criminal act:

-- 1. Name and address;

-- 2. Date and place of birth;

-- 3. Social security number;

-- 4. ABO blood type and rh factor;

-- 5. Type of injury;

-- 6. Date and time of treatment;

-- 7. Date and time of death, if applicable;

-- 8. Description of distinguishing physical characteristics, including height, weight, gender, race, hair and eye color, presence or absence of facial hair (beard or moustache), scars, and tattoos.

-- 3. Refraining from Intimidating or Retaliatory Acts.
-The BHC may not intimidate, threaten,

-coerce, discriminate against, or take other retaliatory action against any individual: